conan-io/conan-io.github.io/_posts/2020-12-14-New-conan-release-1-32.markdown

 We've started using these directories by putting all the respective toolchains classes into in them.
 We've also begun moving forward on a new naming convention for generators, starting with the experimental `msbuild` generator.
-It has been renamed to `MsBuildDeps`, and we'll talk more about why we did this shortly.
+It has been renamed to `MSBuildDeps`, and we'll talk more about why we did this shortly.
 We've also created a new generator named `CMakeDeps` in the `cmake` directory, however, it's really just an alias which redirects to the `cmake_find_package_multi` generator.
 We've already been promoting that as the top recommendation for most use-cases of `CMake` generators, and we'll now be promoting that people use it from this new import and new name (`CMakeDeps`).
-Also, we've added a new toolchain called `MesonToolchain`, which includes supports cross-compiling.
+Also, we've added a new toolchain called `MesonToolchain`.

 ## How Toolchains Helped Generators Evolve